 Fueling economic development, improving community health, empowering youth, and bringing people together in the MOT Community

-Middletown, Delaware – The YMCA of Delaware is excited to announce that construction has begun on the Middletown YMCA in the vicinity of Silver Lake.
+Middletown, Delaware – The YMCA of Delaware is excited to announce that Middletown YMCA construction has begun in the vicinity of Silver Lake.
 A groundbreaking event will be held on Wednesday, April 27th at the Silver Lake YMCA Pool site, and home of the new YMCA, to commemorate the start of construction for the Y’s state-of-the-art community center serving the MOT region.

 “We are incredibly excited to finally break ground on this long-awaited YMCA,” said Jim Kelly, YMCA of Delaware Interim CEO.
 “This is a huge milestone for the Y as we continue our goal to positively impact as many people as possible in the communities we serve.
 This project, which would not be possible without the significant support from the town of Middletown and the State of Delaware, will have the power to fuel economic development, improve community health outcomes, empower youth, and bring people from all walks of life together.”